 The exhibition is presented in association with the Queensland Government, Department of Education and Training and sponsored by S&S Wholesale.

-Image: Katie WHITBURN, Her Agony (detail), 2010, ink and graphite on various papers, Sunshine Coast Grammar School.
+Image: Katie WHITBURN, Her Agony 2010.
+Ink and graphite on various papers.
+Courtesy of Sunshine Coast Grammar School.

 22 September–5 November